AnthonyCxx/Notes-and-Writeups/C/Input and Output/Files Input and Output.md

     // If opening the file succeeded
     if (file != NULL)
     {
-        // Overwrite the file contents
+        // Overwrite the file contents with '100' putw(100, file);
-        fputs("Overwriting your file :D!", file);  // String to write, FILE* to write to

         // Close the file
         fclose(file);